-The Presidential Awards for Excellence in Mathematics and Science Teaching are the nation's highest honors for teachers of mathematics and science (including computer science).
+The Presidential Award for Excellence in Mathematics and Science Teaching is the nation's highest honors for teachers of mathematics and science (including computer science).
 Two teachers from each state receive the award annually.
-Awardees serve as models for their colleagues, inspiration to their communities, and leaders in the improvement of mathematics and science education.
-Honorees receive a monetary award as well as a weeklong professional development opportunity in Washington, D.C.
-Visit the Presidential Awards website to learn more.
+Awardees serve as models for their colleagues, inspiration to their communities, and leadership in the improvement of science and mathematics education.
+Honorees receive a monetary award as well as a professional development opportunity in Washington, D.C.
+Visit the Presidential Awards website to learn more

 from the U.S. Department of Education honors schools, districts and higher education institutions that save energy and reduce operating costs, create environmentally friendly learning spaces, promote student health, and incorporate environmental sustainability into the curriculum.
 Awardees receive a plaque for the school, local recognition, and an invitation to the national ceremony in Washington, D.C.
 Program information and the Minnesota application materials are at the MDE Green Ribbon Schools page

 scholarship provides two 12th-grade students a free, four-week summer science and outdoor experience in the mountains of West Virginia.
 Scientists from across the nation present lectures and hands-on science seminars and interact informally with student delegates.
 The experience includes overnight expeditions into the Monongahela National Forest, featuring backpacking, rock climbing, caving, mountain biking, or kayaking opportunities.
 A visit to Washington, D.C. permits delegates to visit some of the nation’s premier scientific, governmental, and cultural facilities.
 Applications are due in February.
 Contact the state science specialist for more information.